-(3) The offended team shall be awarded the ball at the nearest point where play was interrupted with all privileges remaining.

-c.
-In the event that the personal foul committed is a flagrant foul, the play shall be administered as follows:

-- (1) A personal foul and team foul shall be assessed and the free throw shooter shall be awarded two free throw attempts.
+- (3) The offended team shall be awarded the ball at the nearest point where play was interrupted with all privileges remaining. - c.
+In the event that the personal foul committed is a flagrant foul, the play shall be administered as follows: - (1) A personal foul and team foul shall be assessed and the free throw shooter shall be awarded two free throw attempts.
 The free throws may be attempted by any player in the game at the time the flagrant foul was committed. - (2) If a flagrant foul-penalty (1) is assessed and the offended player is unable to participate in the game, the substitute will be selected by his coach.
 The two free throws may be attempted by any of the four remaining players in the game.
 The ball will be awarded to the offended team at the free throw line extended in the frontcourt.
-The injured player may return to the game. - (3) If a flagrant foul-penalty (2) is assessed and the offended player is unable to participate in the game, the substitute will be selected by his coach.
+The injured player may return to the game. - (3) If a flagrant foul-penalty (2) is assessed and the offended player is unable to attempt his free throws because of injury, the substitute will be selected by his coach.
 The two free throws may be attempted by the substitute or any of the four remaining players in the game.
+If the offended player is unable to attempt his free throws as a result of being ejected, any of the four remaining players may attempt the free throws.
 The ball will be awarded to the offended team at the free throw line extended in the frontcourt.
 The injured player may return to the game.